Man appears in court over alleged sexual assault in Fermoy park

 “It is alleged that a woolly item, believed to be a hat, was placed in the injured party’s mouth.”

-The assault continued and Veste allegedly placed his hand in the injured party’s mouth, causing harm to her gums and lips.
+The assault continued and Veste allegedly placed his hand in the injured party’s mouth, causing harm to her gums and lips, the court heard.

-Two other walkers heard her cries for help and as they approached, Veste fled the scene, Gda Barry said.
+Two other walkers heard her cries for help and as they approached, Veste fled the scene, Garda Barry said.

 He has lived with his mother in Fermoy town just 200m from one entrance to St Colman’s Park where the assault is alleged to have occurred.

-He also lives close to the victim, who Gda Barry said has been traumatised and terrified by the attack.
+He also lives close to the injured party, who Garda Barry said has been traumatised and terrified by the attack.

 She has been unable to sleep properly and has needed medical attention, he said.

-DNA was recovered from under the nails of the injured party which is a profile match of Vadim Veste, Gda Barry said.
+DNA was recovered from under the nails of the injured party which is a profile match of Vadim Veste, Garda Barry said.

 The accused also admitted during a garda interview to an altercation that night.

-A file is being prepared for the DPP and other serious charges are recommended, Gda Barry said.
+A file is being prepared for the DPP and other serious charges are recommended, Garda Barry said.

 Judge Alec Gabbett remanded Veste in custody.